schriste6/Election_Analysis/README.md

-# Election_Analysis
+# Election Analysis
-## Project Overview
+## Overview of Election Audit
-### A Colorado Board of elections employee has given you the following tasks to compelte the election audit of a recent local congressional election.
+### A Colorado Board of elections committee requested an automated audit process that delivered outcome data of a recent local congressional election.
-1. Calculate the total number votes cast.
-2. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
 ## Resources
 * Data Source: election_results.csv
 * Software: Python 3.9.7, Visual Studio Code 1.63.2
-## Summary
+## Election Audit Results
-The Analysis of the election show that:
+The Analysis of the election delivered the following outcomes:
-* There were 369,711 votes cast in the election
+* **369,711 total votes** were cast in this congressional election
-* The candidates were:
-  * Charles Casper Sockham
-  * Raymon Anthony Doane
-  * Diana DeGette
-* The candidate results were:
+* County breakdown by percentage of total votes and (number of cast votes):
+  * Jefferson: 10.5% (38,855)
+  * Denver: 82.8% (306,055)
+  * Arapahoe: 6.7% (24,801)
+* **Denver** received the largest number of votes (306,055)
+* Candidate breakdown by percent of the total votes (number of cast votes):
   * Charles Casper Stockham: 23.0% (85,213)
   * Diana DeGette: 73.8% (272,892)
   * Raymon Anthony Doane: 3.1% (11,606)
-* The winner of the election was:
-  * **Diana DeGette: 73.8% (272,892)**
+* **Diana DeGette won the election with 73.8% of the votes and 272,892 cast votes**
-# Challenge Overview
 # Challenge Summary
+The automated audit process developed for the recent congressional election is proven successful by delivering on all requested outcomes.
+An unexpected 'win' is the developed script can be modified to apply to any election, and even enhanced to deliver additional outcomes:
+   1. Expand lists and dictionaries to include local, state, and national.
+This would allow any election committee audit election results with consistency, accuracy, and efficency.
+   2. Expand deliverables to include other important information from elections data.
+Greatest county turnout is developed in the current script, but perhaps (hypothetically) there's interest in knowing the lowest county turnout because it may suggest disengagement from government services.